Troy Hambrick

-Troy Hambrick (born November 6, 1976) is a former American football running back in the National Football League for the Dallas Cowboys and Arizona Cardinals.
+Troy Hambrick (born November 6, 1976) is an American former professional football running back in the National Football League (NFL) for the Dallas Cowboys and Arizona Cardinals.
 He played college football at University of South Carolina and Savannah State University.

-Early years
+Early life

 Hambrick and his brother Darren helped Pasco High School win the 1992 Class 3A state championship in football.
 As a senior running back, he tallied 1,731 rushing yards and 36 touchdowns, while earning All-state, Sunshine Athletic Conference Player of the Year honors.
 He also was named to the Florida Super 24 Senior Team and the Tampa Tribune Player of the Year.

 He accepted a football scholarship from the University of South Carolina.
 In 1996, he became the first freshman in school history to rush for 100-yards in consecutive games, when he posted 120 yards against the University of Florida and 135 yards with 2 touchdowns against Clemson University to close the season.
 In that game, Hambrick and Duce Staley, became the second duo in school history to each rush for 100 yards in the same contest.
 He finished with 43 carries for 281 yards (6.5-yard average) and 5 touchdowns.

 As a sophomore, although he was a backup behind Boo Williams, he still led the team in rushing with 115 carries for 604 yards (5.3-yard average) and 5 touchdowns.
 As a junior, he was named the starter, leading the team with 144 carries for 701 yards (4.9-yard average) and 4 touchdowns.
 Off the field issues led to his dismissal by then newly hired head coach Lou Holtz, before the start of the season on July 24, 1999.
 At the time, he ranked 18th on the school's All-time career rushing list.

 He transferred to Savannah State University for his senior season.
 He became a starter at running back, posting 183 carries for 1,189 yards (6.5-yard average, 108.1 yards-per-game), 14 receptions for 111 yards, 18 touchdowns and led the SIAC Conference in scoring (116 points).
 He finished with school records for most rushing yards-game (181), most rushing touchdowns-game (4), most rushing touchdowns-season (18), most yards per carry-season (6.5), most points-season (116) and most total touchdowns-season (19).